-The Government of x hereby certifies that the p police officer(s) mentioned below has/have undergone a 14-day quarantine prior to the departure from x (home country) to x (mission).
-Signature Health or other relevant Authority of PCC Date Name of Police Officer(s) 1.
-2. Signature of the officer(s)
+The Government of x hereby certifies that the police officer(s) mentioned below has/h from x (home country) to x (miss ntine prior to the departure

-ANNEX B.
+Signature

+Health or other relevant Authority of P 'CC

+Date

+Name of Police Officer(s) Signature of the officer(s)

+1.

+2.

-GUIDANCE ON BASIC READINESS STANDARDS FOR THE PERSONAL PROTECTION OF UNITED NATIONS POLICE PRIOR TO DEPLOYMENTAMIDST COVID-19
+ANNEX B. GUIDANCE ON BASIC READINESS STANDARDS FOR THE PERSONAL PROTECTION OF UNITED NATIONS POLICE PRIOR TO DEPLOYMENTAMIDST COVID-19